brimdata/zed/docs/lake/design.md

 ```

 Note that delete can be used separately from squash to delete entire commits
-or individual segments at any time.
+or individual data objects at any time.
 This is handy when importing data by
 mistake:
 ```
 zed lake load -p logs oops.ndjson